 It was easy enough to deal with.
 Unscrewing the 4 retaining nuts on each side let the axle slide out and the backing plate easily followed.
 It went back together just as easy.
 I hope everything else with this rear end is put together correctly.

 In order to try to avoid waiting for parts multiple times, I reached out to Chockostang.
 I ordered the rebuild kit and was told that would not include the ebrake lever or bar, so I ordered those at the same time.
-What I didn’t realize was there were still a few minor parts that anyone rebuilding would still have, but I don’t with a total replacement job.
-After the first wave of parts arrived, I realized I didn’t have the cylinder mounting hardware, the cylindar pins, or the rectangular brake bar spring.
+What I didn’t realize was there were still a few minor parts that anyone rebuilding would still have, but I don’t.
+After the first wave of parts arrived, I realized I didn’t have the cylinder mounting hardware, the cylinder pins, or the rectangular brake bar spring.

-I hate being idle and waiting, so I went to the local hardware store and picked up a few bolts to hold things down while I go.
-The plan was to replace them with the correct bolts with star washers once they come in.
+I hate being idle and waiting, so I went to the local hardware store and picked up a few bolts to hold things down while I continue.
+The plan is to replace them with the correct bolts with star washers once they come in.
 They are easily accessible.

 The bolts are just a 5/15-18 x 1/2″.
 I also got a set of washers that fit perfect.
 This let me attach the brake lines and get everything sealed on that front up to the flexible hose that will attach to the hard line on the body, once the rear end is in.